zairahms/zairahms.github.io/index.md

 <br />

 Ironically, the wide variety of things that I've read, my experiences, combined with my inner monologue, have given me a sense of unification.
 It's what's opened me to the world of Sacred Geometry.
-I find harmony in observing the shapes and patterns found in the world around us.
+I find harmony in observing the shapes and patterns hidden in the world around us.
 I think they reflect the underlying order of the universe - embodying Oneness with all of life.